UltraEngine/Documentation/CPP/Terrain_SetMaterial.md

 If the terrain point already has four materials applied, the material with the lowest influence less than or equal to the influence parameter will be replaced.
 If all materials have a higher influence than the new material, no change will occur.

 If material is NULL, with any variation of this method, all materials will be removed.

+If the terrain already is using the maximum number of materials, no change will occur.

+## Returns

+The first variation of this method returns true if the material is successfully applied to the terrain, otherwise false is returned.